 FREQUENTLY ASKED QUESTIONS

 Is espresso stronger than coffee?

 Because of the way it's brewed, by forcing hot water through finely ground coffee at high pressure, espresso has a higher caffeine content than regular coffee.
-1 shot of freshly brewed espresso contains about 63 mg of caffeine, which is about 7 times more than the average cup of regular coffee.
-Espresso often has to be watered down slightly, or enjoyed with milk, as it a dark, intense flavour when you drink it without any additions.
+An espresso contains around 80mg of caffeine, which is twice the average cup of instant coffee.
+Espresso often has to be watered down slightly, or enjoyed with milk, as it has a dark, intense flavour when you drink it without any additions.
 As it forms the base of most coffee recipes, espresso needs to have an intense flavour for the coffee to shine through any other ingredients like milk, sugar, or flavoured syrups.

 How do you make espresso coffee?

-While espresso refers to a certain method of brewing coffee - forcing hot water at a high pressure through finely ground coffee - it's easy enough to recreate at home without an expensive espresso machine, with NESCAFÉ instant coffee.
-Add 2 teaspoons of instant coffee granules to 30ml (2 tablespoons) of water, stir to dissolve, and your espresso base is done.
-Espresso forms the base of many different coffee recipes.
+While espresso refers to a certain method of brewing coffee - forcing hot water at a high pressure through finely ground coffee - it's easy enough to recreate at home without an expensive espresso machine, with NESCAFÉ Gold Espresso.
+Add 1 heaped teaspoon of NESCAFÉ Gold Espresso to 30ml (2 tablespoons) of 80°C water, stir to dissolve, and your espresso is done.

 What are the benefits of espresso coffee?